Confidential

 8 AI vendors with no indemnification Inferred Vendor AI Agreements (2025) (no indemnification clause) Are separate indemnification agreements in place?
 E&O/Cyber coverage scope unclear

-No explicit AI-specific wording identified (6 lines) Verified Tower Schedule (2025) - Coverage disputes on AI claims
+No explicit AI-specific wording identified (6 lines) Verified Tower Schedule (2025) - Coverage ambiguity may remain for AI-related claims

 Consumer-facing LLM without legal review gate Unresolved AI Governance Charter (policy exists, implementation unclear) Is the policy enforced in production workflow?
 Product liability exposure unquantifiable